internetarchive/openlibrary/docker/README.md

 ### Possible errors

-#### `openlibrary-web-1 | exec docker/ol-web-start.sh: no such file or directory` OR `/usr/bin/env: 'python\r': No such file or directory`
+#### "openlibrary-web-1 | exec docker/ol-web-start.sh: no such file or directory" OR "/usr/bin/env: 'python\r': No such file or directory"

-These errors may appear in different containers or with different file names, but look for file-not-found type errors where `\r` is in the filename, or there's `exec`, a path that seems to exist, and a `no such file or directory` error.
+These errors may appear in different containers or with different file names, but look for file-not-found type errors where `\r` is in the filename, or there's `exec`, a path that seems to exist, and a `no such file or directory` error, e.g. `openlibrary-web-1 | exec docker/ol-web-start.sh: no such file or directory`

 The likely cause here is that text files were given CRLF line endings during cloning+checkout.
 See [Fix line endings, symlinks, and git submodules](https://github.com/internetarchive/openlibrary/wiki/Git-Cheat-Sheet#fix-line-endings-symlinks-and-git-submodules-only-for-windows-users-not-using-a-linux-vm).

+Note: after fixing this error, be on the look out for another error that will appear almost immediately after running `docker compose up` that mentions something about the `role` of `openlibrary` not existing.
+Read on for addressing that.

+#### An error similar to: FATAL: role "openlibrary" does not exist

+Look for errors that appear very soon after running `docker compose up` that come from the `openlibrary-db-1` container when it first starts mentioning something about the `role` of `openlibrary` not existing.

+In this case, try the steps in [Fully Resetting Your Environment](#fully-resetting-your-environment)

+Note: please update this README with the exact wording of the error if you run into it.

-#### `OSError: [Errno 12] Cannot allocate memory: '/openlibrary/openlibrary/core'`
+#### "OSError: [Errno 12] Cannot allocate memory: '/openlibrary/openlibrary/core'"

 `OSError: [Errno 12] Cannot allocate memory:` could occur in conjunction with `/openlibrary/openlibrary/core` or any number of files.
 Simply try increasing free RAM or increasing swap/page file/virtual memory for your operating system.